SDIDSA/quizifier/README.md

 # quizifier
 A quiz creation platform, written in javascript

-see it working at https://quizifier.herokuapp.com/m5apmp9mtz/open
+see it working at https://quizifier-js.herokuapp.com/5bvo2tb0h3/open/

-try creating quizes at https://quizifier-create.herokuapp.com (it will ask for a password, which is just hardcoded in the server source.)
+try creating quizes at https://quizifier-js.herokuapp.com/create/ (it will ask for a password, it's hardcoded in the server source.)